LowriWilliams/Comparing-Hierarchical-Approaches-to-Enhance-Supervised-Emotive-Text-Classification/README.md

-# Comparing-Hierarchical-Approaches-to-Enhance-Supervised-Emotive-Text-Classification
+# Comparing Hierarchical Approaches to Enhance Supervised Emotive Text Classification

 The code in this repository is generated as part of the following publication and should be referenced accordingly:

-Williams, L., Anthi, E. and Burnap, P. (2024) ‘Comparing Hierarchical Approaches to Enhance Supervised Emotive Text Classification’, Big Data and Cognitive Computing, (Advances in Natural Language Processing and Text Mining).
+Williams, L., Anthi, E. and Burnap, P. (2024) ‘Comparing Hierarchical Approaches to Enhance Supervised Emotive Text Classification’, MDPI Big Data and Cognitive Computing, (Advances in Natural Language Processing and Text Mining).